-Failure of Critical IT services or systems
+Failure of Critical IT Services or Systems

-- An all system IT disaster recovery test is performed at least annually.
-This will prove that systems can be made available in a timely manner - Redundant architecture and components are tested as far as possible at the point of implementation.
-This will ensure that systems will remain available in the event of component failure - Generator is tested weekly to ensure that the generator is available in the event of a power failure - UPS is monitored daily to ensure that it is available in the event of a power failure - Backup recovery is performed on randomly selected data monthly.
-This will prove that backup data can be restored
+- An all-systems IT disaster recovery test is performed at least annually.
+This will prove that systems can be made available in a timely manner. - Redundant architecture and components are tested as far as possible at the point of implementation.
+This will ensure that systems will remain available in the event of component failure. - Generator is tested weekly to ensure that the generator is available in the event of a power failure. - UPS is monitored daily to ensure that it is available in the event of a power failure. - Backup recovery is performed on randomly selected data monthly.
+This will prove that backup data can be restored.

-Critical suppliers
+Critical Suppliers

-Bytes will rely on the critical suppliers own testing strategies which will be evaluated when they supply their own business continuity plans.
+Bytes will rely on the critical supplier's own testing strategies, which will be evaluated when they supply their own business continuity plans.